jmsimonramos/foe-great-buildings-data/README.md

 The source code for this step can be found in the notebook **code/getBuildingLevels.ipynb**

-## Additional data included
+## Additional data included <a name="Additional_Data_Included"></a>

 In order to improve the data obtained, some additional fields have been added to the data obtained from the different sources mentioned above:

 * In the case of the buildings the name of the building has been added in Spanish and English.
 * In the case of the levels we have added the reward in forge points assuming the bonus of 1.9 (Ark Level 80), a value commonly used in the game.